If you’re at the stage where you want to work for yourself, here are 10 valid reasons why you should quit your job and start a business now.

 You learn to fight, to not give up, to create reasons to be happy and to stay chin up when not.
 You learn new things and teach yourself a thing or two.
 Owning a business is no piece of cake and you learn it the rough way, but you learn it well and through experience.

-You work towards a single goal and the goal is turning your passion into business.
-Doing so, you also create and build your own brand recognition for yourself and your business.
+You work towards a single goal and the goal is turning your passion into a business.
+By doing so, you also create and build your own brand recognition for yourself and your business.

 Just as today you are dreaming of having your own business, a decade later, another young girl would be wishing the same.
 She might not be as bold as you were, but she can surely take the leap using you as a role model.
 Sounds good, right?